 Point Foundation’s Internship Program provides Point Scholars with full-time career-related work experience that connects their academic preparation to their career aspirations.
 The scope of the program includes organizations in a variety of industries and not-for-profit sectors that are willing to offer paid internships that consist of meaningful, professional work assignments.
 Internships are full-time, average ten weeks in duration and they provide Point Scholars a competitive wage based upon their level of experience and the requirements of the position.

-For three years, Point has partnered with The Palette Fund to offer select Point Scholars the opportunity to work in paid internship positions at the nonprofit organization of the scholar’s choice.
-Each scholar received real work experience in the LGBT community and the not-for-profit organizations benefited by having a passionate and gifted student work for them during the summer without having to worry about using funds from their respective budget to cover the cost of the internship.
+For the past four years, Point has partnered with The Palette Fund to offer select Point Scholars the opportunity to work in paid internship positions at the nonprofit organization of the scholar’s choice.
+Each scholar received real work experience in the LGBTQ community and the not-for-profit organizations benefited by having a passionate and gifted student work for them during the summer without having to worry about using funds from their respective budget to cover the cost of the internship.